 |7.||They are anisotropic and symmetrical in nature.||They are isotropic and unsymmetrical in nature.|

 |8.||Examples of crystalline solids are table salt, diamond, etc.||Examples of amorphous solids are cotton, glass, thin-film lubricants, etc.|

 What is Crystalline Solid?

-According to the definition of crystalline solid, a material whose molecules, atoms, or even sub-atomic particles are arranged in a highly ordered structure is known as crystalline solids.
-In other words, you can simply say that crystalline solid consists of particles that are arranged in a 3-dimensional manner.
+According to the definition of crystalline solid, a material whose molecules, atoms, or even sub-atomic particles are arranged in a highly ordered structure is known as a crystalline solid.
+In other words, you can simply say that a crystalline solid consists of particles that are arranged in a 3-dimensional manner.

 That’s why we also call them highly-ordered solids or simply true solids.
 Additionally, the word crystalline solids or simply crystals is derived from the ancient Greek word “Krustallos” which simply means rock crystals.
 As a matter of fact, apart from being a highly ordered structure, the intermolecular forces between the constituent particles are always equal.

 Editor’s Choice: Crystalline Solid – Definition, Types, Properties & Examples